 Bau- und Liegenschaftsbetrieb NRW

-BLB has been proactively involved with the Campus Bielefeld project since 2006, in cooperation with Bielefeld City Council and the universities.
+BLB NRW has actively pursued the Campus Bielefeld project since 2006 in cooperation with Bielefeld City Council and the universities.
 Right from the beginning the aim has been to make Bielefeld more competitive as a higher education location, with a view to the long term.

-In 2007/2008 a cooperative competition marked the breakthrough for the development of Campus North (Lange Lage), with a high level of public involvement in the planning process.
+In 2007/2008 a cooperative competition marked the breakthrough for the development of Campus North, with a high level of public involvement in the planning process.
 Local residents, academic staff, students and other Bielefeld stakeholders took part in four lively public forums held at Bielefeld’s Ringlokschuppen to generate ideas - a productive form of planning process that served as a model for the region.

 On 22 June 2007 the panel of judges chose the winner of the town-planning competition to develop Campus North.
 Town planners/architects Döll - Atelier voor Bouwkunst b.v., Rotterdam, Netherlands, and GTL Gnüchtel Triebswetter Landschaftsarchitekten, Kassel, beat four other teams in this open competition.